 A post shared by CIVANA (@civanaresort) on

-If you are in search of more sophisticated luxury, The Phoenician Scottsdale is a perfect choice.
+If you’re in search of more sophisticated luxury, The Phoenician Scottsdale is a perfect choice.
 In 2018, it revealed its biggest renovation yet, focusing on The Phoenician Spa.
 Its newly constructed, three-story spa features a rooftop pool with 360-degree views of the resort, a fireplace with lounge area, outdoor showers, Arizona’s only in-resort Drybar and more.
 The Body and Soul massage is a classic signature relaxation massage that will please all seasoned spa connoisseurs.
-The surrounding areas are pristine, and evocative of grandeur, full of tall ceilings, soaring windows and earthy finishes throughout a bright and airy layout.
+The surrounding areas are pristine, and evocative of grandeur, full of tall ceilings, soaring windows, and earthy finishes throughout a bright and airy layout.

 View this post on Instagram